alexthe2nd/machinelearninginpractice/README.md

 | Alex & Luca       	| Ensemble learning (train X neural networks with a get_batch that implements bootstrapping) and then get the majority vote) 	| Non-Augmented MNIST 	|
 | Ankur & Brigel    	| Network in Network                                         	                | Non-Augmented MNIST 	|

+### Progress report March 26th
+Tristan & Laurens: Augmentation didn't go as planned, results that not met the baseline.
+Zaheer advises to use transfer learning with a pre-trained model and not focus on input data but rather the technique.

+Ankur & Brigel: BinaryConnect.
+Training did take way too long.
+Only an accuracy of 27% was archieved.
+Network in Network went better, archieved 98.75% accuracy on the on-machine validation set.
+Ankur thinks that the network doesn't use normalization without dropout/dropconnect.

+Rick: worked on OTF-augmentation.
+Batch-creator is running now.

+### Deadline April 3rd
+Tristan & Laurens: ensembling & importing pretrained models.

+Rick: OTF-augmentation, with the augmentation used by Tristan & Laurens before.

+Ankur: modify Network in Network.

+Brigel: Fully Convolutional networks or Network in Network.

 ## Description
 ### Running